harshyadav114/DataVisualisation/README.md

 ## Installation

-To get started with the BlackCoffer Visualization Dashboard:
+To get started with the Data  Visualization Dashboard:

 1. Clone this repository: `git clone https://github.com/harshyadav114/DataVisualisation`